 If we compare this point to computer programming, the storage system is equivalent to providing a dynamic mapping from function names to function implementations.
 This mapping will be automatically updated as the storage objects in the storage system are updated.

 More importantly, we can see that when an operation of call runtime procedure is a component of another operation of call runtime procedure, the calling of the parent operation will cause the child operation to be called.
-Combining this mechanism with the nature of causality introduced in our previous article, and seeing the self as a storage object, then a motivation-driven chain of causality can be formed, that is, the reason that executes the child operations is because of the call of the parent operation.
+Combining this mechanism with the nature of causality introduced in our previous article, and seeing the "self" as a storage object(we will introduce how a storage object that represents "self" can be created in section 2.6), then a motivation-driven chain of causality can be formed, that is, the reason that executes the child operations is because of the call of the parent operation.
 For example, why someone is booking a flight might be because he wants to travel to relax.
 In this case, booking a flight is a child operation determined by the operation of travel.